-ATTITUDES, BEHAVIOR and LANGUAGE: Students are expected to behave and speak in a professional manner and refrain from using profane or defamatory speech at all times during any program function, class or clinical assignment.
-Guests, faculty peers, and patients are to be treated with civility and respect.
-Incivility is especially disturbing.
-Inappropriate speech will require an immediate public apology and will trigger a disciplinary investigation.
+BEHAVIOR and LANGUAGE: Students are expected to behave and speak in a professional manner and refrain from using profane or defamatory speech at all times during any program function, class or clinical assignment.
+Guests, faculty, peers, and patients are to be treated with civility and respect.
+Inappropriate speech will require an immediate public apology and will trigger a performance review.